kjhealy/kieranhealy.hugo/content/blog/babcock-rankings/index.markdown

 I also did the same figure for Liberal Arts Colleges, almost all of which are private, so this time there's just the one panel:

-{{% figure src="https://kieranhealy.org/files/misc/babcock-colleges.png" alt="Colleges" caption="Babcock's 1911 Classification and US News and World Report Rankings of Liberal Arts Colleges for 2014." %}}
+{{% figure src="babcock-colleges.png" alt="Colleges" caption="Babcock's 1911 Classification and US News and World Report Rankings of Liberal Arts Colleges for 2014." %}}

-You can get a [larger image](https://kieranhealy.org/files/misc/babcock-colleges.png) or a  [PDF version of the figure](https://kieranhealy.org/files/misc/babcock-colleges.pdf) if you want a closer look at it.
+You can get a [larger image](babcock-colleges.png) or a  [PDF version of the figure](babcock-colleges.pdf) if you want a closer look at it.

 Again, there is a substantial degree of stability over the course of the century.
 Here we see a bit more evidence of some movement up by colleges that Babcock put in Class II---Swarthmore, for example, as well as Middlebury and Pomona.
 The Class I schools that seem to have fallen from favor most are Knox, Lake Forest, and Goucher colleges.